 STACK BOND.
 The placement of masonry units in a bond pattern is such that head joints in successive courses are vertically aligned.
 For the purpose of this code, requirements for stack bond shall apply to all masonry laid in other than running bond.

 STACK VENT.
 The extension of soil or waste stack above the highest horizontal drain connected.

 STAIR.
 A change in elevation, consisting of one or more risers.

 STAIRWAY.
-One or more flights of stairs, either interior or exterior, with the necessary landings and platforms connecting them to form a continuous and uninterrupted passage from one level to another within or attached to a building, porch or deck.
+One or more flights of stairs, either interior or exterior, with the necessary landings and connecting platforms to form a continuous and uninterrupted passage from one level to another within or attached to a building, porch or deck.

 STORM SEWER, DRAIN.
 A pipe used for conveying rainwater, surface water, subsurface water and similar liquid waste.

 STORY.
 That portion of a building included between the upper surface of a floor and the upper surface of the floor or roof next above.

 STORY ABOVE GRADE PLANE.
 Any story having its finished floor surface entirely above grade plane, or in which the finished surface of the floor next above is either of the following: